nathan-kennedy/nathan-kennedy/README.md

 - 👋 Hi, I’m @nathan-kennedy.
 - 👀 I’m interested in front-end web development, design, films, books, and gaming.
-- 🌱 I’m currently learning javascript with plans to learn React and eventually Node.js.
+- 🌱 I’m honing my JavaScript fundamentals with plans to learn React, Node.js, and MongoDB.
 - 💞️ I’m looking to collaborate on interesting design projects.
-Currently my strongest asset is digital design and I'm currently working on being a strong programmer.
+Currently my strongest asset is digital design but I'm working hard to be a strong programmer.
 - 📫 Reach me at natekennedy.dev@gmail.com

 <!---